Tiger Woods PGA Tour 2000

 Tiger Woods PGA Tour 2000 is a sports video game developed by EA Redwood Shores for the PlayStation version, Xantera for the Game Boy Color version and Rainbow Studios for the Microsoft Windows version and published by EA Sports for PlayStation in 1999 and Game Boy Color and Microsoft Windows in 2000.

+Expansion

+A three-course expansion pack for the Windows version of the game, titled Buick PGA Tour Courses, was released on July 6, 2000.
+The expansion pack was developed by Xantera.
+The pack included Callaway Gardens, Torrey Pines Golf Course, and Warwick Hills Golf and Country Club.
+The pack was also compatible with Tiger Woods 99 PGA Tour Golf.

 Reception

 The game received "mixed or average" reviews on all platforms according to video game review aggregator GameRankings.

 PGA Tour 2000's computer version received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.